John Kenny (Clan-na-Gael): Mission to Ireland – money for guns

 At the time, the leadership in Dublin believed that conscription was imminent, and would be preceded by arrests of the IRB and Irish Volunteers leadership.
 They later learned that the British feared that this course would meet with violent opposition, exposing the myth of Irish solidarity with Britain during the war.
 However, Clarke and McDermott, fearing wholesale arrests of the leadership, sent the names of a second and third line of command to the Clan in New York.
 Fearful that Kenny would be searched, they decided instead to send it via Father Liam O'Donnell, who left for America several days before Kenny.
 Kenny memorised a list of trusted contacts in London that the Clan could use.

 Kenny arrived back in New York, via Liverpool, on 19 December 1914.
 With the exception of Eoin MacNeil, the lives of virtually everyone Kenny met in Dublin during his second Clan-na-Gael mission would be forfeit in the April 1916 Easter Rising and its train of executions.
 He eulogised the men and women he met in Dublin on his second mission: "They were the stuff of which is made the heroes and martyrs whose statues adorn our public squares and whose names are canonized in our churches.
 Yet they were condemned as little less than criminals by some who now profess that their greatest desire is to emulate them.
 They were derided as visionaries, yet Ireland is well on the way towards which they would have led".

 Kenny documented his missions in a series of articles in the Gaelic American newspaper.

 Death

-John Kenny lived out the rest of his life in New York City.
+Kenny lived out the rest of his life in New York City.
 He served as business manager of the Gaelic American until around 1921.
 He continued to remain active in political affairs, and to publish his work in the Gaelic American.
 He died at the age of 77 on 27 December 1924, in St. Vincent's Hospital in Manhattan.
 His death was mourned by a number of Irish organisations in the city, and a special Mass was sponsored by the Cumman na mBan, which wrote of him: "The organization feels that in the death of John Kenny they have lost one of their most valued friends, and one of the sincerest, noblest, and most intelligent friends of Ireland who was ever ready to assist wholeheartedly and unselfishly ... a soul that never valued the material things of this world".